pieye/toggl2clockify/README.md

     - NOT MIRGATED: timeInterval (not sure what purpose this serves), isLocked
 - All tasks of the workspace
 - User groups

+## Clearing the workspace
+You can use the `--wipeAll` flag to clear the entire workspace.
+This is useful for development/testing, since the duplication detection isn't perfect.
+This restores the workspace to a blank slate without having to create a new workspace.
+The program will wipe everything first, then immediately exit.